intbio-ncl/BiomationScripterLib/docs/BiomationScripter.md

 * This function requires the pandas library to operate.
 If pandas has not successfully imported, this function will not work.

 The `Plate Name` and `Plate Type` fields are required fields for the `Plate Summary` sheet (_Sheet1_).
 The `Well` and `Name` fields must be populated on the `Well lookup` sheet (_Sheet2_) if content in these wells needs to be added.
 If `Name` is empty, the function will assume that this well is empty and will skip over it.
 If `Volume (uL) - Current` is empty, `Volume (uL) - Initial` will be used instead.
 If both volume fields are empty, volume will be zero.
-If `Calibration Type` is empty, `AQ_BP` will be used as a default value.
+If `Calibration Type` is empty, `"AQ_BP"` will be used as a default value.

 An empty `PlateLayout` object should be created prior to calling this function and the function will populate the object with the required attributes.
 ```